eth_getBlockReceipts | Ethereum

 Use case

 The eth_getBlockReceipts allows you to retrieve the receipts for all transactions in a specific block.
 A practical use case can be to retrieve all of the logs emitted from the transactions in a block.
-The method returns an array of transaction receipts, where each contains information about the transaction and any logs generated as a result of the transaction execution, so the logs can be isolated.
+The method returns an array of transaction receipts containing information about the transaction and any logs generated due to the transaction execution, so the logs can be isolated.

 📘